 - substitute for other civil or criminal remedies.

-Please be advised that many complaints become public at some point.
-If this matter becomes public, most information on the complaint form (including your name and address) will also become public.
-Additionally, the complaint form and any other submissions by you will be sent to the respondent lawyer.
+Please be advised that the complaint form and any other submissions by you will be sent to the respondent lawyer.

 Not all complaints about an attorney are subject to review through the Bar’s disciplinary process.
 Some problems with lawyers will need to be addressed in other ways.
 For example, the Wyoming State Bar will not open disciplinary cases on:

-- Complaints about a lawyer’s fee If you cannot resolve a fee dispute with your lawyer, you may request that the dispute be decided by the Committee on the Resolution of Fee Disputes.
-For a copy of the fee dispute forms, you may request them from the Wyoming State Bar Office by calling (307) 432-2104 or click here.
+- Complaints about a lawyer’s fee If you cannot resolve a fee dispute with your lawyer, you may file a petition for fee arbitration.
+For a copy of the petition for the fee arbitration, you may request them from the Wyoming State Bar Office by calling (307) 432-2104 or click here.

 - Rude behavior by an attorney